All versions of this manual

 Subsequently, many parameters can affect the performance of alerts.
 In order to optimise the performance of your alerts, we recommend taking into consideration the following points:

 The performance of an alert to run is directly related to the queries you will make on the database.
-Each model you configure for an alert will run directly on your entire dataset.
+Each data preprocessing step or model you configure for an alert will run directly on your entire dataset.
 Therefore, the more complex the query is (e.g. because it will have to cross the whole network) or the more results it will return, the longer your alert will take to run.

-2. Case attributes: The number of columns configured and the complexity of the query that will calculate the custom attributes
+1. Case attributes: The number of columns configured and the complexity of the query that will calculate the custom attributes

 The performance of the query that calculates the case attributes depends on the performance of the system the database is installed on.
 If the database is running on an undersized server, the computation will be slowed down.

-3. System: The configuration of the system on which Linkurious Enterprise runs The performance of Linkurious along with your database are directly related to the configuration of the system they are installed on.
+2. System: The configuration of the system on which Linkurious Enterprise runs The performance of Linkurious along with your database are directly related to the configuration of the system they are installed on.
 You can consult the Linkurious installation requirements for more information.

 Example: For an alert of 5 models with a case attribute query that will generate 10 columns, it takes 8 minutes to generate 5000 cases on a system with 5GB of RAM and 2 CPU.